 GET A QUOTE

-If you own a car that has been previously declared an insurance write-off under either Category C or Category D, meaning that the vehicle has been damaged and repaired following an accident, theft or other insurance claim, it is possible that you may have made a healthy saving on the purchase price of the second-hand vehicle when compared to a vehicle of the same make and model but which is not classified as either Category C or Category D.
+If you own a car that has been previously declared an insurance write-off under either Category C, Category D or (since October 2017) Category N or Category S meaning that the vehicle has been damaged and repaired following an accident, theft or other insurance claim, it is possible that you may have made a healthy saving on the purchase price of the second-hand vehicle when compared to a vehicle of the same make and model but which is not classified as either Category C or Category D.

 Insuring a written-off car is however quite straightforward, despite the vehicle potentially having sustained significant damage.
 Assuming that the car has been MOT'd (if it is more than 3 years old) since the repair or that you have evidence that the car has been correctly repaired if it is less than 3 years old, then the insurance scheme available through QuoteRack brokers means that you can insure your damaged and repaired vehicle in the same way as any other car.